top of page

 Shaolei Wang.jpg

-Shaolei Wang (Co-Advised with Prof. Tzung Hsiai) obtained his master’s degree in Materials Physics and Chemistry from Nanjing University in 2022.
+Shaolei Wang (Co-Advised with Prof. Tzung Hsiai) is currently a Ph.D. student since 2022 in the Department of Bioengineering at the University of California, Los Angeles.
 His current research interests focus on implantable bioelectronics and stretchable electronic devices for healthcare.
-Shaolei has published 3 articles as the first authors in Science Advances, ACS Applied Materials & Interfaces, and npj Flexible Electronics.
+Shaolei has published articles as the first authors in Science Advances (2), ACS Applied Materials & Interfaces, and npj Flexible Electronics.
 In his spare time, he likes swimming, traveling and playing basketball.

 Ziyuan Che.jpg